 Operations within an acquired company tend to start changing in the first 90 days after the deal closes, Wiley said.
 Because different companies use different tools, that is probably the most involved process, and they handle it on a client-by-client basis.

-“So if we had 50 clients in a transaction they continue to operate with the same folks and systems [they were using], but on the other hand, we’re onboarding them as if they are brand new to us.”
+“So if we had 50 clients in a transaction, they continue to operate with the same folks and systems [they were using], but on the other hand, we’re onboarding them as if they are brand new to us.”
 Aldridge makes sure clients are informed within 72 hours of the close that they have been acquired, usually through the client’s account manager.
 “We try to do phone calls and in-person meetings and email.
-They will get a series of communications from us and we’re upfront shortly after the transaction to let them know it’s happening and what to expect.”
+So they will get a series of communications from us, and we’re upfront shortly after the transaction to let them know it’s happening and what to expect.”

-The biggest IT integration challenge he finds is when Aldridge buys smaller companies and the seller had very little in way of standardization.
+He finds the biggest IT integration challenge when Aldridge buys smaller companies, and the seller has very little standardization.
 This situation can lead to a lengthy technology replacement cycle in the aftermath of tech acquisitions.

 “It’s whatever technician designed it in whatever way and type.
-Out of 50 clients, I may have 30 different types of technology, whereas with Aldridge we don’t have strict standards, but general types and models and brands we use across all of our client base.”
+Out of 50 clients, I may have 30 different types of technology, whereas with Aldridge, we don’t have strict standards, but general types and models and brands we use across all of our client bases.”
 In the former scenario, it typically takes Aldridge a couple of years with each integration to get things replaced at client sites — or learn new technology, in some cases.

 The ideal situation, according to Fistori, is for the acquiring company to take a “pragmatic approach to phase in all the aspects of integration to a new company.”

 Post-M&A: Transparency critical

-For any post-M&A to be successful, there has to be good buy-in from personnel and reassuring them in a time of apprehension, said both April and Fistori.
+For any post-M&A to be successful, there has to be good buy-in from personnel and reassuring them in a time of apprehension, said April and Fistori.